 Minneapolis Institute of Art

-Looking to while away a few hours taking in some of the world’s most iconic artwork?
-Then the Minneapolis Institute of Art, or MIA as it’s locally known, is the perfect spot to add to your itinerary.
+Need a dash of culture to complement your historical sightseeing?
+While away a few hours taking in some of the world’s most iconic artwork at the Minneapolis Institute of Art.
+Known locally as the MIA, this famed art museum in the Whittier neighborhood is the perfect spot to add to your itinerary.

 It’s worth noting that the Minneapolis Institute of Art is closed on Mondays; be sure to factor that into your travel plans if you’re planning to visit.

-General admission to the museum is free.
-You’ll have to pay extra for special exhibits, however.
+General admission to the art museum is free; you’ll have to pay extra for special exhibits, however.

 Stone Arch Bridge